lsouoliveira/guess-the-song/README.md

 # Guess the song

-A game where the objective is to guess the title or artist of each song after listening to short segments.
+A game where the objective is to guess the title or artist of each song or piece after listening to short segments.

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
     <div style="display: flex; gap: 10px;">